 Baby health and development

-Colic, or infant colic, is a common condition that affects as many as one in five babies.
-Here we look at what you can do to help your baby.
+Colic, or infant colic, is a common condition that affects one in five babies.
+Find out more about the symptoms and forms of treatment which can provide relief.

 Here we look at life with your 3-6 month old.
 How might you be feeling, what changes can you expect and what support is available?

 - 1 of 3